UVerify-io/uverify-ui/CLA.md

 You understand that the Project is under no obligation to use or include Your Contribution.

 ## 6. Signing the CLA
 Before your Contribution can be accepted into the Project, you must explicitly agree to the terms of this Contributor License Agreement.
 Contributions will not be merged unless the CLA has been signed.
-A CLA bot will guide you through the signing process when you submit a pull request.
+A CLA bot (e.g., CLA Assistant) will guide you through the signing process when you submit a pull request.

 ## 7. Miscellaneous

 1. This Agreement is governed by the laws of Germany, without regard to its conflict of laws principles.
+2. Any disputes arising out of or in connection with this Agreement shall be resolved through arbitration in accordance with the rules of the German Arbitration Institute (DIS), with the seat of arbitration in Berlin, Germany.
-2. If any provision of this Agreement is found to be unenforceable, the remaining provisions will remain in full force and effect.
+3. If any provision of this Agreement is found to be unenforceable, the remaining provisions will remain in full force and effect.

 ---

-By signing this Contributor License Agreement, You agree to its terms.
+By signing this Contributor License Agreement, You confirm that You have read and understood its terms and agree to be bound by them.